danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

    ![Image0042](Media/image0042.png)

-   You have only one connection to the PgBouncer Database and there is no connection to the actual Azure Database for PostgreSQL Single Server.
+   At this point, you have only one connection to the PgBouncer Database and there is no connection to the actual Azure Database for PostgreSQL Single Server.

    Keep the session connected to the Admin console.